Transport and Driving in Italy

 There are also trains that travel internationally into some of Italy's neighbouring countries including Austria, France, Slovenia, Switzerland, the Vatican City and San Marino.

 It is possible to buy a rail pass or single tickets when travelling by train.
-Fares are reasonably priced, especially within major cities.
+Fares are reasonably priced, especially within major cities and they be bought at train stations or online.

 Intercity buses have urban (urbano) and suburban (extraurbano) routes.
 Though a cost-effective way to travel, getting around by bus can be slow.
 Travelling by bus in bigger cities can be especially painful as the traffic and narrow streets of the city centres can cause delays.